yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 # Dumping Prod.keys, and Title.keys

 2. We will now dump your `prod.keys` and `title.keys` for decryption of your game files.
     - 2a.
 Extract the contents of the Kosmos package you downloaded earlier from the prerequisites onto the root of your SD card.
 Place the `Lockpick.nro`, you downloaded earlier, into the `switch` folder of your SD card, and place the `Lockpick_RCM.bin`, you downloaded earlier, into the `bootloader/payloads` folder of the SD card.
-Place the SD card back into your Nintnedo Switch.
+Place the SD card back into your Nintendo Switch.
 		![SD_Template](./sd_template.png)
 	Your SD card should look like something like this
     - 2b.
 Boot your Nintendo Switch into RCM mode, and make sure it is connected to your computer.